Wesxdz/kahlo-yawn/_posts/tofu.md

 **Interbody love graph communication technologies for population collapse survival in late game capitalist civilization simulations.**

-*Kahlo Yawn* is announcing our development of the *Quad Income Noir Kids Starter Kit*.
-A new **AIxHuman fussion family structure's** toys, conveniences, and advantages to outclass fission family's legacy with a dynasty.
+Kahlo Yawn is announcing rods' rainy dawn questline *Quad Income Noir Kids Starter Kit*.
+A new **AIxHuman fussion family structure's** toys, conveniences, and advantages to outclass fission family's legacy code with a model dynasty.

 *Profit will be used to support our prototype fantasy child development simulation efforts.*

-Reader dearest, we're kissing your lips, whispering in your ears the selfless love story of our first two humane dreams' in waking — **All I See Is Tofu**, a play on **�** ('tofu emoji'), to advance our capability to communicate love and care to companion and baby with graphs.
+Reader dearest, we're kissing your lips, whispering in your ears the selfless love story of our first two humane dreams' in waking — **All I See Is Tofu**, a play on **�** ('tofu emoji miscommunication'), to advance our capability to communicate love and care to companion and baby with graphs.

 ![All I See Is Tofu](/assets/blog/tofu/all_i_see_is_tofu.png)